 Pro Tips:

-Soaking: Be careful not to oversoak the ladyfingers; a quick dip will do the job.
-You do not want to immerse the cookies in the coffee.
-Otherwise, you will end up with a soft dessert.
+• Soaking: Be careful not to oversoak the ladyfingers; a quick dip will do the job.
+Do not immerse the cookies in the coffee; otherwise, you will have a soft dessert.

-Piping Bag: If you do not have a piping bag, you can use a plastic bag and cut the end off of it, allowing you to get the same design.
+• Piping Bag: If you do not have a piping bag, you can use a plastic bag and cut the end off, allowing you to get the same design.

-Topping: A traditional topping for tiramisu is powdered sugar and chocolate, but you can also use chocolate shavings.
+• Topping: Powdered sugar and chocolate are traditional toppings for tiramisu, but you can also use chocolate shavings.

-Chill: Chill your Tiramisu for at least 3 to 4 hours so all of the flavors come together.
+• Chill: Chill your Tiramisu for at least 3 to 4 hours so all the flavors come together.

 What Is Mascarpone Cheese?